samtomcom/ffmpeg_helpers/README.md

 ## Scripts

-### bulkencode

-This script will reencode each file given to it from STDIN and reencode it using the `reencode` script.

 ### ffmpeg_chapters.py

 A script to make adding chapters to video files more human readable (01:23:45 timestamps instead of milliseconds).